 Lime is a naturally obtained mineral that has been used in agriculture and gardening for centuries.
-The primary use of lime has been and is to raise a soil's pH if it should be too acidic to foster adequate plant growth and nutrient absorption.
-Lime has several other uses and applications though.
-It can be used to help control or kill a range of weed, disease and animal pests.
+It's mainly used to raise the soil pH if it's too acidic to foster adequate plant growth and nutrient absorption.
+Lime has several other uses and applications, though.
+It can be used to help control or kill a range of weed, disease, and animal pests.

-Using lime in the lawns will help to control moss, especially in shady areas where it is prone to appear.
-Contrary to popular belief, lime does not kill moss, but instead it alters the pH of the soil in such a way as to make it an inhospitable environment for moss development and growth.
+Using lime in the lawns can help to control moss, especially in shady areas where it's prone to appear.
+Contrary to popular belief, lime doesn't kill moss, but instead it alters the pH of the soil in such a way as to make it an inhospitable environment for moss development and growth.
 Lime can raise the pH of the soil to help encourage the grass to thrive better and out-compete moss.
 Before using lime to treat moss, use a soil test to check the pH to make sure it needs to be adjusted.

-When lime is combined with sulfur by boiling the 2 together, the resulting lime-sulfur spray can be used effectively as a fungicide to kill or control diseases such as blight anthracnose and powdery mildew.
-Lime combined with copper sulfate, commonly known as Bordeaux mix, is used to kill or control diseases such as downy mildew, bacterial leaf spots, anthracnose and cankers on trees and shrubs.
+When lime is combined with sulfur by boiling the two together, the resulting lime-sulfur spray can be used effectively as a fungicide to kill or control diseases, such as blight anthracnose and powdery mildew.
+Lime combined with copper sulfate, commonly known as Bordeaux mix, is used to kill or control diseases such as downy mildew, bacterial leaf spots, anthracnose, and cankers on trees and shrubs.
 Both lime-sulfur spray and Bordeaux mix are commonly used on fruit and food bearing crops due to their naturally derived ingredients.

 Both Bordeaux mix and lime-sulfur spray have insect control properties to them as well.
-Bordeaux mix doesn't necessarily kill any insets, but can be effective in repelling many insect pests on plants.
-Caution should be exercised when using Bordeaux, as it can burn plant leaves due to its copper component, if used on a cloudy, cool or wet day.
+Bordeaux mix doesn't necessarily kill any insects, but it can be effective in repelling many insect pests on plants.
+Caution should be exercised when using Bordeaux, as it can burn plant leaves due to its copper component if used on a cloudy, cool, or wet day.
 Lime-sulfur sprays can be used to kill some insect pests.
-Scales, thrips and mites can be controlled by using lime-sulfur spray.
-Care should be taken though not to apply when temperatures exceed 80 degrees F, as the sulfur in the spray can burn plant foliage.
+Scales, mites, and thrips can be controlled by using lime-sulfur spray.
+Care should be taken not to apply when temperatures exceed 80 degrees Fahrenheit, as the sulfur in the spray can burn plant foliage.